What's on and films to see in English on Tuesday / Wednesday

 MUSIC

 Palma.
-19.00: Contemporary Works for Saxophone; students of the Mallorca Saxophone Studio.
+19.00: Mallorca Saxophone Studio Quartets.
 Conservatory, C. Alfons el Magnanim 64.
 Free.

+Palma.
+20.00: Domenico Codispoti (piano); Clara Wieck Schumann and Robert Schumann.
+Sa Nostra Cultural Centre, C. Concepció 12.
+15 euros.

 MARKETS